 In the analysis of the mean total score of healthpromoting lifestyle behaviors using ANOVA, statistically significant differences were observed across all subgroups based on education variable, with individuals holding a diploma or higher achieving greater mean scores.
 Similarly, the study by Shirmohammadi Fard et al. (Shirmohammadi Fard et al., 2020) demonstrated a significant association between health-promoting lifestyle and education level, showing that elderly individuals with higher literacy had better health-promoting lifestyles, while illiterate elderly scored the lowest in this regard.
-This direct relationship appears logical, as increased education enhances individuals' awareness and their ability to access and understand resources.
-Therefore, it is recommended that educational programs be tailored to different literacy levels and presented in simple language across various topics.
+This direct relationship appears logical, increased education individuals' awareness and their ability to access and understand resources.
+Therefore, recommended that educational programs tailored to different literacy levels and presented in simple language across various topics.